sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 ## I. Introduction

-To deal with the progressive increase in the number of UAS operations, the European Aviation Safety Agency (EASA) classified UAS operations into three categories according to their risk levels: Open, Specific and Certified [2].
-It is forecast that most of commercial UASs will operate under the Specific Category [3].
-In this category, we could expect the operation of large drones flying above populated areas, out of the visual line of sight of the pilot and sharing the airspace with manned aircrafts.
+To deal with the progressive increase in the number of UAS operations, the European Aviation Safety Agency (EASA) classified UAS operations into three categories according to their risk levels: Open, Specific and Certified.
+In the "Specific" category, we could expect the operation of large drones flying above populated areas, out of the visual line of sight of the pilot and sharing the airspace with manned aircrafts.
 These operations could pose significant harm to the people overflown and the manned aircraft, especially in the case of a cyber-attack.
 To the best of our knowledge, the most common risk assessment methodology in the UAS domain is Specific Operation Risk Assessment (SORA), which is endorsed by the European Union Aviation Safety Agency (EASA) as an acceptable means to fulfill the requirements of the EU regulations related to UAS.
 However, at this moment, the methodology focuses on only the safety aspect and ignores the cybersecurity aspect.

 ## II.
 GENERAL CONCEPT OF THE SORA METHODOLOGY

 ### A. Risk Model

 At this moment, the SORA methodology considers only risks of harms to a person’s life: “fatal injuries to third parties on ground”, “fatal injuries to third parties in air”.
 To illustrate the risk scenarios related to these harms (or how these harms could happen), the methodology provides a risk model as shown in Figure 1.
-This risk model includes three major segments: Harms, Hazard, Threats.
-The harms are in the right part of the model.
+It includes three major segments: Harms, Hazard, Threats.
 The direct causes of these harms is a generic hazard “UAS operation out of control” shown in the center of the model.
 This hazard is defined as an operation being conducted outside of the operator’s intention
 (e.g the aircraft flies outside of visual observation of the pilot in a Visual Line Of Sight operation).
 The hazard could be caused by several threats which are grouped into categories in the left part of the model.
 Because SORA methodology considers only the safety aspect but not the security aspect, only unintentional threat categories are represented in the model.

 {{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_001.png" title="Figure 1.
 Risk Model of the SORA methodology" width="700" align="center">}}